douglasb99/docs/docs/ledger/ledger-api-javascript/react-demo/tutorial.md

 ### Overview

 - An account consist of an Address and a private key.
-An Address contains a public key and allows one to transfer Fet into an account and one to look-up the balance held by an account.
+An Address is a base-58 encoded string containing a public key and allows one to transfer Fet into an account and one to look-up the balance held by an account.
 - A private key allows for withdrawal of funds, and thus ought to be kept secret.
 - The Entity class represents a public/private key pair and some basic operations pertaining to this such as key generation and generation of a an Address from a private key.